stamzid/uniswap-subgraph/foundation/README.md

 ```
 ## Environment Variables

-All environment variables are using defaul values at the moment.
+All environment variables are using default values at the moment.
 Most of them are self explanatory (i.e. DB variables).
 Following contains the significance of less obvious ones:

 * MIN_CONN: Minimum number of connections in DB connection pool.
 * MAX_CONN: Maximum number of connections in DB connection pool.